Garendemirdogen/expert-train/regex.md

 ### Bracket Expressions

-Bracket expressions [] denotes a character class where () expressions denotes a capturing group.
+Bracket expressions [ ] denotes a character class where ( ) expressions denotes a capturing group.

 ### Greedy and Lazy Match

+In regex, greedy means to match the longest possible string and lazy means to match the shortest possible string.

 ### Boundaries

+There are 3 positions qualified as word boundaries in regex: Before the first character in a string if the first character is a word character, after the last character in a string if the last character is a word character, and between two characters in a string if one is a word character and the other is not.

 ### Back-references